campworkcoeman/campworkcoeman.org/get-involved/work-days.md

 ## Shawtown Work Days

-Pre-planned mini-work parties (in conjunction with the Ranger's needs) will be held from 8:30 AM to 3:00 PM on the 3^rd Saturday of each month.
+Pre-planned mini-work parties (in conjunction with the Ranger's needs) will be held from 8:30 AM to 3:00 PM on the 4^th Saturday of each month.
 Coffee "and" at 8:30 AM and lunch will be provided.
 We will tackle jobs large and small throughout the camp to assure an awesome experience for any Scouts or Scouters attending Camp Workcoeman this year and for years to come!

-Saturday, February 15, 2020
+Saturday, February 22, 2020

-Saturday, March 21, 2020
+Saturday, March 28, 2020

-Saturday, April 18, 2020
+Saturday, April 25, 2020

-Saturday, May 16, 2020
+Saturday, May 23, 2020

+(Beaver Day)

-Saturday, July 18, 2020
+Saturday, July 25, 2020

-Saturday, August 15, 2020
+(No August work day)

-Saturday, September 19, 2020
+Saturday, September 26, 2020

-Saturday, October 17, 2020
+Saturday, October 24, 2020

-Saturday, November 21, 2020
+Saturday, November 28, 2020

-Saturday, December 19, 2020 (if needed)
+(No December work day)

 ## Beaver Day